Revision Rhinoplasty Recovery Boca Raton Revision Rhinoplasty Recovery Boca Raton

 Revision Rhinoplasty Healing Stages: What to Expect

-The revision rhinoplasty recovery timeline typically unfolds in three main stages.
+The revision rhinoplasty recovery timeline is typically over four main stages.
 Each phase includes specific healing benchmarks, as well as potential risks, that your reconstructive plastic surgeon is there to help you navigate.

 Immediate Post-Surgery Phase (Weeks 1-2)